-NB: here and throughout we indicate resolvable problems with the - NB: here and throughout we indicate resolvable problems with the 409 Conflict code, and unresolvable ones with the 400 Bad Request code. - 4.
+NB: here and throughout we indicate resolvable problems with 409 Conflict code, and unresolvable ones with 400 Bad Request. - 4.
 If the error is resolvable, then what's the kind of problem?
 Obviously, a client couldn't resolve a problem it's unaware of.
 For every resolvable problem, some code must be written (reobtaining the offer in our case), so a list of error descriptions must exist. - 5.
 If the same kind of errors arise because of different parameters being invalid, then which parameter value is wrong exactly? - 6.
 Finally, if some parameter value is unacceptable, then what values are acceptable?